andreacampanella/Paper_Plane/README.md

 Photo   : Send you a picture taken from the webcam/camera

-Reboot  : Reboot the machine in 5 seconds (in case you are running this as user and not root you have to change the permission on the reboot command)
+Reboot  : Reboot the machine in 5 seconds (in case you are running this as user and not root you have to change the permission on the reboot command).

 Vrec    : Start record a video.
 Vstop   : Stop record a video.